FrancisNtahimpera/eventStripe/README.md

 # <h1 align="center">  :sunny::sunny: Event APP :sunny::sunny: </h1>

-<p align="center"> AN app when you can create event and make a paiement to post it.</p>
+<p align="center"> Yeeeesssss you can create... events and make a paiement with credit card to post and share it.</p>

 <h2 align="center">   :sunny::sunny: Purpose :sunny::sunny:  </h2>